Criminal law of Canada: Defences

 All defences – whether one is speaking of true defences or defences in the broader sense – can arise from the evidence called by the Crown or the accused.
 A defence can only be left with the jury (or considered by a judge trying the case without a jury) where there is an "air of reality" to the defence on the evidence.
 That air of reality can arise from the Crown's case and/or from the defence case if one is called.
 It is not necessary for an accused to testify or call other evidence to raise a defence.
 If the evidence called by the Crown is sufficient to raise an air of reality to a defence, the jury must consider whether the defence applies, most on the standard of whether it raises a reasonable doubt.
 For example, in an assault case it may be that one of the Crown's eyewitnesses testifies that it looked to him like the victim punched the accused first and that the accused was defending himself.
 In such a case, even if all the other eyewitnesses saw the accused punch first, the jury must consider whether on all of the evidence it has a reasonable doubt that the accused acted in self-defence.

 There is an even broader sense of the word "defence".
 Sometimes the defence will raise an issue capable of leading either to the termination of the proceedings or the exclusion of evidence.
 For example, in a drug case the accused might argue that the search warrant by which the police entered his house and seized the drugs was defective and that his constitutional rights were therefore violated.
 If he is successful in establishing such a violation, the evidence can be excluded, and usually the Crown cannot otherwise prove its case.
 When this sort of thing happens, it is not really a defence at all, since the accused must establish it in a separate pre-trial application.
 Nevertheless, lawyers often refer to such applications as a "Charter defence" in reference to the Charter of Rights.

 Other forms of Charter defence can lead not to the exclusion of evidence but to the termination of the proceedings, known as a stay of proceedings.
 For example, if the accused is not brought to trial within a reasonable time, the proceedings must be stayed for delay by virtue of ss.
 11(b) and 24(1) of the Charter.
 Stays of proceedings can also take place in the absence of a Charter violation.
 For example, the familiar "defence" of entrapment is neither a true defence nor necessarily a Charter breach.
 When entrapment is successfully established, the proceedings are deemed to be an "abuse of process" for which the remedy is a stay of proceedings.
-Cases of abuse of process arise in certain other circumstances, and they can also can involve Charter breaches, and there is significant overlap.
+Cases of abuse of process arise in certain other circumstances, and they can also involve Charter breaches, and there is significant overlap.